Wikia/guidelines/TypeScript/README.md

 	/**
 	 * @desc This is a method.
 Note it’s defined in object function shorthand
-	 * @returns What the semantic value of the return is */ someMethod (parameter: string) {
+	 * @returns some meaningful description of return value */ someMethod (parameter: string) {
 			// Code